PythonRSAS/pythonrsas.github.io/_posts/2022-02-13-1-inflation-data-analysis.md

 What if we don't cure it? -->
 This post presents the data that shows too much money has inflicted inflation, which is likely going to stay and get worse in time.

-Code that I use to get data from FRED and make plots.
+I use the following code to get data from FRED and plot the data.
 <div class="code-head"><span>code</span>corr.py</div>

 ```python